alinex/node-validator/README.md

 - `REF` as the only needed key which may contain a single string path or a list of paths in which case the first found element will be used
+- `VAL` - specifies a default value if no reference found
-- `operation` - can additionally be used with a function optimizing the value it will be called with the value and the path it comes from
+- `FUNC` - can additionally be used with a function optimizing the value it will be called with the value and the path it comes from

 Possible `REF` URIs are: